simplex-chat/simplexmq/protocol/simplex-messaging.md

 To authorize/verify transmissions clients and servers MUST use either signature algorithm Ed25519 algorithm defined in [RFC8709][15] or [deniable authentication scheme](#deniable-client-authentication-scheme) based on NaCL crypto_box.

-It is recommended that clients use signature algorith for the recipient commands and deniable authentication scheme for sender commands (to have non-repudiation quality in the whole protocol stack).
+It is recommended that clients use signature algorithm for the recipient commands and deniable authentication scheme for sender commands (to have non-repudiation quality in the whole protocol stack).

 To encrypt/decrypt message bodies delivered to the recipients, servers/clients MUST use NaCL crypto_box.